-If you carefully check genre fiction, especially horror and thriller, you will find a collection of devices to create suspense before anything terrible happens at all, devices best described as foreboding techniques.
+If you carefully check genre fiction, especially horror and thriller, you will find a collection of devices to create suspense before anything terrible happens, devices best described as foreboding techniques.

 Okay, not always are they crude.
 Experienced writers—think Clive Barker, Craig Thomas, or, of course Stephen King—take these “device” narratives and develop them into well-formed threads in their own right.
 This takes quite some skill, so be careful with this.

-As you can see, this isn’t what you’d call “transparent” in the sense that readers don’t notice, but “transparent” in the sense that they can “see through” this device quite easily.
+As you can see, this isn’t what you’d call “transparent” in the sense that readers don’t notice, but “transparent” in the sense that they can “see through” this device without effort.

 So what should you do?
 Well you should make your exposition interesting, for starters!
 If you do that, you don’t need any dirty tricks to keep your readers turning the page, and the next page after that.
 And of course you can’t make your exposition interesting and captivating if you go about explaining things.
 I think I mentioned that.